Alcoholism Treatment: Types, Programs and Issues

 Alcoholism treatment programs vary, depending on many factors.
 They may be private or government-funded and may offer their services on an outpatient basis (for people who choose to live at home and continue working or studying during treatment) or on an inpatient basis (checking in to a residential treatment facility for a 30- to 90-day period).

 Whatever their format, most alcoholism treatment programs start with a period of detox.
 For most people entering treatment, a week or more of medically-supervised detoxification is a necessary initial step.
-Detox is important because your body has built up a dependence on alcohol, and when you quit drinking, it experiences uncomfortable symptoms of withdrawal.
+Detox is important because the body has built up a dependence on alcohol, and when a person quits drinking, it experiences uncomfortable symptoms of withdrawal.
 The withdrawal period may last for a week or more, so if necessary the treatment specialists will provide medications to ease pain and help keep the focus on getting better.

 After detox, ongoing treatment may include counseling sessions and many forms of therapy.
 Some common types of therapy used as treatments for alcoholism include: